 🛡 Drafting Defenders 🛡

 Now when to start drafting defenders… that’s the big question for Fantasy EPL!
-Last season there were huge defender hauls, with the likes of Alexander-Arnold, Van Dijk, Robertson, Doherty, Digne and Pereira taking leagues by storm at certain points of the season!!
+Last season there were huge defender hauls, with the likes of Alexander-Arnold and Cancelo taking leagues by storm at certain points of the season!!
 We would recommend picking up one of the elite defenders in the third round if you’re able to.
-Pereira or Digne are going to be worth it, based on their average scores around 12 points per game last season.
+Cancelo or Digne are going to be worth it, based on their average scores around 12 points per game last season.
 They could even be drafted in the second round in larger leagues!
 Don’t be afraid to go early on a defender on Fantrax.
 Especially a wing-back who will be fixture-proof due to key passes or successful crosses!
 Trippier was a revelation last season, and should be considered a first round draft pick this year, alongside Trent.

 🤚 Drafting Goalkeepers ✋